miszelo/Recipe/README.md

 # About
-Spring Boot application with REST API created for manage recipes by multiple users.
+Spring Boot application with REST API created for recipe management by multiple users.

 # Technologies and frameworks